quibble-dbal/dabble/README.md

     }

 Returned rows are fetched using `PDO::FETCH_ASSOC`.

+Instead of `select`, you can also query using `fetchAll` with the same arguments.
+This returns an array with all results just as `PDOStatement::fetchAll` would.

 ### Single-row queries
 If you know beforehand you will only need a single row from a result set, use